bseltz-cohesity/scripts/powershell/archiveNow/README.md

 * -keepFor: number of days (from original backup date) to retain the archive
 * -pastSearchDays: (optional) number of days back to seach for snapshots to archive (default is 31)
 * -maxDrift: (optional) if snapshot failed on desired day, try the next X days (default is 3)
+* -localOnly: (optional) archive only jobs local to this cluster
+* -commit: (optional) execute the archive tasks (default is to show what would happen)

 ## Running and Scheduling PowerShell Scripts